ChartsCSS/ChartsCSS.org/src/components/wrapper.md

 ## Customizing the Wrapper

-The simplest wrapper element customization is to set the height and width of you chart.
+The simplest wrapper element customization is to set the height and width of your chart.

 ```css
 #my-chart {